SchubertLab/mvTCR/README.md

 ## Reference

-If mvTCR is useful in your research, please consider citing
+If mvTCR is useful in your research, please consider citing:
 ```
 @article{an2021jointly,
   title={Jointly learning T-cell receptor and transcriptomic information to decipher the immune response},